connornishijima/Pixie_Chroma/extras/ideas/update3.md

 ```
 The first 6 characters are normal text, and are rendered as usual. `"Mode: "`

 At the 7th character though, the parser sees a `[`.
-It skips ahead one character to see if it is followed by a colon `:`.
+It peeks ahead one character to see if it is followed by a colon `:`.
 Since the parser finds a colon, it knows that the data that follows is a Shortcode and begins collecting the Icon name!
 (The parser is not currently rendering what it sees, it stopped at `"Mode: "`.)

 (This combination of `[:` was chosen due to it's low likelihood of occurring "naturally".)